TopherWin/compliance/README.md

 ├── compliance101/ # the standards/certs from opencontrol mockups
     ├── mock_standard.yml # the NIST800-53 mock
     └── mock_certification.yml # the low risk mock control reqs
+├── dockerfiles/ # the images for the project
+    ├── dockerfile-compliance # compliance-masonry from opencontrol.org
 ├── markdowns/ # The stuff for all the gitbook magic
     ├── README.md # mandatory
     └── SUMMARY.md # optional